asousadias/asd_OpenMusic_patches/asd_OM_palimpsest_filter/README.md

 The 2009 version is a revised one where a Time Adjust parameter has been added to adjust the length of the two input chord sequences.<br>

 ### Inputs:
 - chord-seq 1.
-A chord-seq object used as source.<br>
+A chord-seq object used as source.
 - chord-seq 2.
 A chord-seq object used as filter/modulator.<br>
 - Time adjust (integer):<br>